Did you know you could send messages using Bitcoin and have them stored on the blockchain?

 How to Write a Message on the Bitcoin Blockchain

-While not a feature supported by all Bitcoin wallets, some wallets enable you to add a message very directly by selecting a particular option or filling in an optional field.
+While not a feature supported by all Bitcoin wallets, some wallets enable you to add a message directly by selecting a particular option or filling in an optional field.

 Steps for Sending a Message Using Bitcoin with Electrum Wallet: